valentina sampaio will take your breath away

 When did you want to be a model?

 Frankly speaking, I never thought of being a model.
-Modelling is something that happened to me and I'm trying to make the best of it.
-For me, it is a way to express myself in a different way
+Modeling is something that happened to me and I'm trying to make the best of it.
+For me, it is a way to express myself in a different way.

 That's funny!
-I'm actually pretty shy, especially when I do not know people, so I'm happy to come across confident... it's like there is an undercover tiger within me.
+I'm actually pretty shy, especially when I do not know people, so I'm happy to come across confident.
+It's like there is an undercover tiger within me.
 I'm very focused and determined.
-Hopefully modelling will help me to express this more easily.
+Hopefully modeling will help me to express this more easily.